 It’s hard to believe we will have 8 stockings this year.
 My littlest still needs hers hung, but I’m still searching for the perfect sweater to cut up for her stocking.

-More of my repurposed creations:
+More DIYs like my repurposed Christmas creations: